What Is PasswordIQ?

 You can use Smart Groups to enroll the users who were detected for vulnerabilities in phishing or training campaigns.
 For example, you could use the PasswordIQ Event criteria to enroll users with weak passwords in the Creating Strong Passwords- Security Awareness Training training module.

-For more information about Smart Groups, see our How to Use Smart Groups article.
+For more information about Smart Groups, see our Smart Groups Overview.

 Resolving Your Vulnerabilities